jermafenser/doom64-dc/README.md

 Ruslan Rostovtsev [https://github.com/DC-SWAT] for pointing me toward streaming ADPCM instead of using ADX for soundtrack and his excellent KOS PRs for fixing the streaming audio performance.

+Piers Holdaway [https://github.com/Mittens0407] for doing performance modifications on the Knee Deep In The Dead/z0k content.

+"StrikerTheHedgefox" [https://github.com/StrikerTheHedgefox] for starting with testing and moving on to many new additions to the project (motion interpolation, vmu stats).

 Everyone who helped test builds along the way and offered endless moral support, thanks.

+iD Software and Midway (🪦) for my favorite Doom game of all time.

 ## Since apparently this is very difficult to understand, I'll write it simply: Doom 64 is still for sale and is active IP.